angus-c/just/TRADEOFFS.md

 ## How Big are Just utils?

 Just modules are hand written so they include only essential code.
 All of them come in at well under 1kB minfied/gzipped[¹](#¹Data).

+Assuming you don't want to import the entire Lodash monolith, there are two ways to access individual Lodash modules. you can load submodules directly from the Lodash mono-library:

+`import camelCase from 'lodash/camelcase'`

+Alterantively, Lodash.modularized provides a set of dependency-free modules:

+`import camelCase from 'lodash.camelcase'`

 Lodash Modularized modules are really modular by name only.
 They're generated from the Lodash mono-library by inlining all their erstwhile dependencies, meaning they share a lot of redundant code and are generally much bigger than they need to be.

+ Module for module, both techniques will be the same size, but if you want to import several Lodash modules, the earlier technique becomes more efficient, since common dependencies are ony loaded once.

 Check out the Just vs Lodash file size comparisons below.
 (Please note the disclaimer in the footnote[¹](#¹Data))